sudo-give-me-coffee/LovelyShellGUI/README.md

 # LovelyGUI
-The simplest and easiest way to create GUI apps for Linux
+The simplest and easiest way to create GUI apps for Linux using shell script